Hosted signer demonstration

 Step 1 · mint & verify, live

-"Mint" calls the production gate at /api/gate/authorize and returns a signed receipt.
-"Verify" posts it to /api/verify, which checks the Ed25519 signature against the pinned AgentGuard signer key.
-"Tamper" edits the amount and re-verifies, so you can see a forged receipt rejected.
+"Mint" calls the hosted gate at /api/gate/authorize and returns a signed receipt.
+"Verify" posts it to /api/verify, which checks the Ed25519 signature against the AgentGuard signer key.
+"Tamper" edits the signed amount and re-verifies, so you can see the altered receipt rejected.

 No receipt verified yet.
 Mint one, or paste your own and press Verify.

-Every call here is a live request to agentguard.run.
-Open your network tab and watch.
+Each gate or verification action is a request to agentguard.run.
+Open your network tab and inspect it.

 Step 2 · the signer key